 I’m posting the recipe as is, but there are a few modifications I do that I’ll mention.
 I chose to create a Worcestershire substitute because of the high amount of sugar in the sauce, and I am being quite diligent about those little cheats.
 The devil is in the details, folks.

 A few other notes: The bacon is nice, but totally unnecessary.
 If you don’t have it or don’t like it, just add a bit of oil to the pan to keep the chops from sticking.
-I often double the amount of walnuts and spices to make sure I have plenty of coating, but that’s just me.
-It’s not really necessary either.
-Regarding spices, sometimes I don’t even use sage as suggested.
-After some experimentation, I’ve discovered I prefer a mixture of half rosemary and half thyme instead of the sage.
+I often double the amount of walnuts and spices to make sure I have plenty of coating, but that’s just me, not really necessary.
+Sometimes I don’t even use sage.
+I actually prefer a mixture of half rosemary and half thyme.

 ( 4 servings)